 Even though Burmese star tortoises are native to dry areas, they need to be kept well hydrated.
-One important way to give hydration a boost is to soak (give a bath) tortoises regularly.
-These frequent baths give tortoises many opportunities to drink.
+Frequent soaking, i.e., giving warm, shallow baths to tortoises is a good way to boost hydration.
+These baths give tortoises many opportunities to drink.
 Soaking also helps keep the indoor enclosures cleaner because tortoises tend to poop while soaking in warm water.

-Baby tortoises can be soaked daily in warm water for 20-60 minutes, and then less frequently as they grow older.
+Baby tortoises can be soak bathed daily in warm water for 20-60 minutes, and then less frequently as they grow older.
 Keep the water level below the tortoise's mouth and nose because babies sometimes fall asleep while soaking.
 Change the water as needed to keep it warm.

-Some tortoises can find soaking stressful, but my star tortoises seem to enjoy their warm baths.
+Some baby tortoises may find soaking a little stressful at first until they get used to it.
+My star tortoises enjoy their soak baths and relax in the warm water.
 It has become a familiar routine for them.
 During the coldest winter months, when my stars live indoors, I usually soak them in the morning before feeding.
 During the warm months, I bathe my tortoises, for cleanup and hydration, when they come back indoors in the evening.